Humanitarian aid brings relief in times of need

 Finland as an active player in humanitarian assistance

 Finland actively participates in humanitarian aid cooperation at EU level and within the international donor community as well as in the executive boards of the agencies and organisations it finances.
+Finland and International Committee of the Red Cross co-chair the ICRC Donor Support Group (DSG) from June 2024 to June 2025.
+The overarching theme for the chairship is “Contemporary challenges to principled and inclusive humanitarian action”.
 Finland and Belgium co-chaired the Good Humanitarian Donorship (GHD) initiative in 2021–2023.
 The GHD upholds the principles of humanitarian assistance and strives to find best practices for effective donor policies.
 In the EU, the key channel of influence is the Working Party on Humanitarian Aid and Food Aid (COHAFA).

 Finland emphasises the leading role of the UN in aid coordination and supports the UN’s ongoing humanitarian aid reform whose goal is to create an efficient and well-coordinated international humanitarian aid system.